 - GoDaddy doesn’t offer their own payment processor, unlike Shopify

-GoCentral is best suited for those wanting to set up their first webstore but don’t want to pay the high fees of some builders or worry about having to pay for premium apps.
+GoCentral is best suited for those wanting to set up their first web store but not wanting to pay the high fees of some builders or worry about having to pay for premium apps.
 For those wanting greater design freedom or greater options for their store, a product such as Shopify, Wix, or Weebly would be a better option.